Scams » Scam And Its Types » Mortgage Scams

 Mortage scam

 Scams with respect to mortgage protection insurance are worth reading.
-Generally insurance companies offer mortgage protection insurance to the borrower of the loan at the time of taking the loan and when the borrower dies the insurance company will settle the outstanding loan amount to the lender.
-Scammers will disguise themselves as insurance representatives and shoot hundreds of mails to the target group stating "We are one of the leading insurance companies in the country and offer free insurance cover for your property and for finalizing the deal you are requested to deposit a nominal fee for processing the insurance".
-Mail will look extremely official and appealing.
-If anyone reciprocates to the mail and pays the deposit amount, these criminals will immediately run away with the money without leaving any trace.
-Scams with respect to mortgage help or relief is also worth reading.
-Several scammers were arrested in USA during the year 2011 and lodged in the jail when they posed themselves as Home owners' protection economic inc. or shortly HOPE community.
-These criminals acted as agents of home loan modification department from HOPE and cheated several people by charging upfront fees.
-But these guys actually mimicked HOPE NOW which is a public-private alliance of lenders and other such participants.
-Public should immediately report these types of scams to the cyber cell so that others will show caution when they get these types of calls or mails from the scamming world.
-Home owners or people those are planning to purchase home loans should follow the below guidelines:
+Generally, insurance companies offer mortgage protection insurance to the borrower of the loan at the time of taking the loan, and when the borrower dies, the insurance company will settle the outstanding loan amount with the lender.
+Scammers disguise themselves as insurance representatives and send hundreds of emails to targeted individuals, stating: "We are one of the leading insurance companies in the country and offer free insurance cover for your property.
+To finalize the deal, you are requested to deposit a nominal fee for processing the insurance."
+These emails appear extremely official and appealing.
+If anyone responds and pays the deposit amount, these criminals will immediately run away with the money, leaving no trace.

-• Escalate this matter to cyber cell and other governmental authorities.
+• Report such scams to the cyber cell and relevant government authorities.

-• Never reply to the mails of the scammers or fraudsters.
+• Never reply to emails from scammers or fraudsters.

-• Never build any rapport with unknown persons or third parties.
+• Avoid building any rapport with unknown individuals or third parties.

-• Check their background and reputation before going further.
+• Verify the background and reputation of any organization before proceeding.

 Mortage scam